 To file a change address:

-- Please submit an Address Change Form or Chat to change your mailing address on file with the Department.
+- Please submit an Address Change Form or Chat to change or confirm your mailing address on file with the Department.

 - Once you are licensed, Education Law requires that you notify the Department of any change in your mailing address within 30 days of the change.
 Failure to do so may be considered professional misconduct.
 It may also delay renewal and result in late fees to renew the registration of a professional license.

 To file a change of name:

 - Please complete our Name Change Form (600 KB) and mail it to the address at the end of the form, including the supporting documentation.

 - Once you are licensed, Education Law requires that you notify the Department of any change in your name within 30 days of the change.
 Failure to do so may be considered professional misconduct.
 It may also delay renewal and result in late fees to renew the registration of a professional license